-- Ecoinformatics, emphasizing applications in ecosystem and microorganism population and community dynamics, biological diversity and conservation, and global environmental change.
+- Ecoinformatics, emphasizing applications in remote sensing, ecological and environmental modelling, use of large biological diversity and conservation datasets, and global environmental change.

-- Astroinformatics, emphasizing applications in solar system mechanics and object motion, stellar evolution, astrometry, telescope-based observations, and electronic imaging.
+- Astroinformatics, emphasizing applications in solar system science, stellar evolution, astrometry, observational astronomy, and imaging.

 - Identify, organize, and distill scientific literature within an informatics emphasis area to effectively contextualize research questions.